-How to factory reset an iPhone (every generation)
+How to Factory Reset an iPhone 7 and Every Generation

 You’ll have to log in and set up your iPhone from scratch once it has been factory reset.
 The prompts will ask you whether you want to restore from your iCloud account, set up a completely fresh phone without any of your previous settings, or use iTunes and a PC to put your old content onto the phone again.

 If you’re interested in what all the iPhone Reset options mean, then skip to the last page of this article.
-If you want to perform a factory reset using iTunes, follow the directions on the next page.
+If you want to perform a factory reset using iTunes, read on.